 </dependencies>

-We will model a class containing the properties as an interface and extending the Owner Config
+We will model a class containing the properties as an interface and extend the Owner Config

 class.
 We also need to use an annotation to define the configuration file.